Institute for the Study of Culture and Society (ICS)

 - Overseeing all aspects of Institute operations, including budgeting, programming, event planning, governance, and more

-- Fundraising and supplementing operating budget with co-sponsorships, grants, and in-kind donations (typically ranging from $2,500 to $15,000 per year)
+- Fundraising and supplementing operating budget with sponsorships, cost-sharing, grants, and in-kind donations (typically ranging from $2,500 to $15,000 per year)

 - Contributing to three successful National Endowment for the Humanities grant applications, worth more than $500,000